antonvh/SerialTalk/docs/index.rst

 SerialTalk documentation
 ========================

 This is a library for robust, near real-time communication between two UART devices.
+Serial Remote Procedure call works over UART, sockets, and BT RFComm.
+In fact, it works over any serial protocol.
+The protocol is the same as UartRemote, but it is generalized to work over more channels than just UART.
+The protocol is compatible.

 We developed it on python 3.9 with LEGO EV3, SPIKE Prime and other MicroPython (ESP/STM32) modules.
 The library is available on github: `UartRemote on GitHub <https://github.com/antonvh/UartRemote>`_.

 The library has the following properties:

 * It is fast enough to read sensor data at 30-50Hz.